Raku/roast/README.md

 that can't yet be tested.
 Thus we will need to create the test but we will _fudge_ it so it will be ignored.

-We create a new test file named appropriately, say misc/00-new-feature.t, the contents of which are:
+We create a new test file named appropriately, say, misc/00-new-feature.t, the contents of which are:

     sub